Beyoncé Makes a Surprise Appearance at Tyler Perry's Gala

 View this post on Instagram

-A post shared by Kway (@blameitonkway) on
+A post shared by Norm Thump Nixon (@thumpnixon) on

 Beyoncé's latest appearance comes a few days after her father, Matthew Knowles, revealed that he was battling breast cancer.